Start Here

 Paleo Diet: (click here for more info and meal plans)

-The Paleo diet, also known as the caveman or Palaeolithic diet, is based on the idea of eating like our ancestors from the Palaeolithic era.
-It emphasises whole, unprocessed foods such as lean meats, fish, fruits, vegetables, nuts, and seeds, while avoiding processed foods, grains, dairy products, and refined sugar.
+The Paleo diet, also known as the caveman or Paleolithic diet, is based on the idea of eating like our ancestors from the Paleolithic era.
+It emphasizes whole, unprocessed foods such as lean meats, fish, fruits, vegetables, nuts, and seeds, while avoiding processed foods, grains, dairy products, and refined sugar.
 The diet aims to promote a more natural and nutrient-dense way of eating, focusing on high-quality protein, healthy fats, and a variety of fruits and vegetables.
 While the potential benefits and drawbacks of the Paleo diet are still a subject of debate, it encourages a return to simpler, whole foods and the avoidance of modern processed foods.

-Emphasis: The Paleo diet focuses on consuming whole, unprocessed foods similar to what our ancestors would have eaten during the Paleolithic era.
+The Paleo diet focuses on consuming whole, unprocessed foods similar to what our ancestors would have eaten during the Paleolithic era.

 Food Groups: It includes lean meats, fish, fruits, vegetables, nuts, and seeds while excluding grains, dairy products, and processed foods.